mortimr/Raytracer-2/README.md

 You can find scene files in the scenes folder.

-DevTeam: {Rotaru Iulian, Alif Matthias, Brunet Julien, Bentorcha Mehdi}
+DevTeam: {Rotaru Iulian, Alif Matthias, Brunet Julien}

+## Scores

+Pitch : 19